Sangeetha1726/Data-Analytics-Portfolio./README.md

 - Charts saved in `screenshots/`

 ## 🧰 Tech
-Python (pandas, numpy, matplotlib, sqlalchemy, pyodbc) + SQL Server
+Python (pandas, numpy, matplotlib, sqlalchemy, pyodbc) + SQL Server + Power BI

 ## 🚀 How to run
 1. Ensure an ODBC DSN exists (e.g., `sql server`) that points to your SQL Server.